jbcodeforce/flink-studies/docs/coding/flink-sql.md

         .print();
 ```

-## SQL Client

-The SQL Client aims to provide an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of code in any programming language.
-See [this note](./firstapp.md/#sql-client) for how to use an SQL client with docker.

-As a quick tests on the car_rides table
 ## Challenges

 * We cannot express everything in SQL but we can mix Flink Stream and Table APIs